SovereignCloudStack/standards/Standards/scs-0210-v2-k8s-version-policy.md

 More information can be found under [Kubernetes Support Period].

-The Kubernetes release cycle is set around 4 months, which usually results in about **3 minor** releases per year [Kubernetes Release Cycle](https://kubernetes.io/releases/release/#the-release-cycle).
+The [Kubernetes release cycle][k8s-release-cycle] is set around 4 months, which usually results in about **3 minor** releases per year.

-Patches to these releases are provided monthly, with the exception of the first patch, which is usually provided 1-2 weeks after the initial release [Patch Release Cadence](https://kubernetes.io/releases/patch-releases/#cadence).
+Patches to these releases are provided monthly, with the exception of the first patch, which is usually provided 1-2 weeks after the initial release (see [Patch Release Cadence][k8s-release-cadence]).

 ## Motivation